JAJAKIM22/JAJAKIM22/README.md

 - 💬 Ask me about Python, React, Ruby and Tech in General
 - 📫 How to reach me: Twitter - @PeterKi44599986
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I play a lot of video games
+- ⚡ Fun fact: Football, Playing video games